tdiprima/ML-Python-Projects/docs/Backpropagation.md

     y_pred = model(x_test)
     test_loss = loss_fn(y_test, y_pred)
     test_accuracy = tf.keras.metrics.CategoricalAccuracy()(y_test, y_pred)
-    print(f'Epoch {epoch+1}, loss={loss:.2f}, test_loss={test_loss:.2f}, test_accuracy={test_accuracy:.2f}')
+    print(f'Epoch {epoch + 1}, loss={loss:.2f}, test_loss={test_loss:.2f}, test_accuracy={test_accuracy:.2f}')
 ```

 <br>
-This code defines a neural network with one hidden layer and an output layer, loads the Iris dataset, preprocesses the data, and trains the model using the backpropagation algorithm.
-The training loop updates the model parameters using the gradients computed by tf.GradientTape, which automatically differentiates the loss function with respect to the model parameters.
+This code defines a neural network with one hidden layer and an output layer.

+It loads the Iris dataset, preprocesses the data, and trains the model using the backpropagation algorithm.

+The training loop **updates the model parameters** using the gradients computed by `tf.GradientTape`, which automatically differentiates the loss function with respect to the model parameters.

 The optimizer applies the computed gradients to the model parameters to update them.

-The model is trained for 100 epochs, and for each epoch, the code evaluates the model on the test set and prints the training loss, test loss, and test accuracy.
-This is a simple example, but you can use similar code to train more complex neural networks on more challenging datasets.
+The model is trained for 100 epochs.

+For each epoch, the code evaluates the model on the test set and prints the training loss, test loss, and test accuracy.

 <br>